triangledirt/obj/README.md

 ### model

-model lets you grow a population of objects inside a self-partitioning geography—an obj model is like a zoo where objects interact conversationally to produce new objects following your fitness function
+model lets you grow a population of objects inside a self-partitioning geography—an obj model is like a zoo where objects interact to produce new objects (following your fitness function)

 you insert objects into the model—define a fitness function—then pull the best objects out of the model and use them to solve your problem